neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 {"dg-publish":true,"permalink":"/5-media/superhumanly-inhuman/","dgShowToc":true}
 ---

-This is a transcript of a podcast [Hardcore History: Addendum](https://www.dancarlin.com/addendum/), episode 28, about Holocaust, evil governments, and about people of various nature.
+This is a transcript of a podcast [Hardcore History: Addendum](https://www.dancarlin.com/addendum/) by [Dan Carlin](https://x.com/hardcorehistory), episode 28, about Holocaust, evil governments, and about people of various nature.

 Episode on Youtube: [EP28 Superhumanly Inhuman - YouTube](https://www.youtube.com/watch?v=paO72-zA650)
 Audio link: [EP28 Superhumanly Inhuman Dan Carlin's Hardcore History: Addendum podcast](https://player.fm/series/dan-carlins-hardcore-history-addendum-1843517/ep28-superhumanly-inhuman)

+List of all books mentioned can be found in [[5 - Медиа/Superhumanly Inhuman#Footnotes\|#Footnotes]].

 ---
 # Introduction and a warning